National Performance Tables

 View the GOV.UK National School Performance Tables here

-The results are in and we have a had a wonderful morning celebrating with our Year 11 2018.
-The changes to 9-1 grading and GCSE content has not been easy for anyone but I am so proud of how our pupils have stepped up to this challenge.
+The results are in and we have a had a wonderful morning celebrating with our Year 11 2019.

 Our results have improved yet again.
-This is the third in a row!
+This is the fourth time in a row!

 It really does prove that a little bit of hard work and determination really does make a difference!